davidgatti/my-development-setup/04_virtual_box/README.md

 ## How to share a macOS folder with Linux through Virtual Box

-1. First you'll need to install the Guest Additions package from Virtual Box.
-2. Then, power off the virtual machine
+1. Power off the virtual machine
-3. Create a folder on macOS that you want to share with your virtual machine
+2. Create a folder on macOS that you want to share with your virtual machine

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/7.png">
 </div>

-4. Open the Settign section of your virtual machine
+3. Open the Settign section of your virtual machine
-5. Go to the Sharde Folders tab
+4. Go to the Sharde Folders tab
-6. Click on the + folder
+5. Click on the + folder
-7. From the drop down menu, select the folder that is on your macOS
+6. From the drop down menu, select the folder that is on your macOS
-8. Name it hoewver you want, the name can be different form the folder name on your macOS
+7. Name it hoewver you want, the name can be different form the folder name on your macOS
-9. Select Make Permanent if you have such option, so the folder will be alwasy mounted
+8. Select Make Permanent if you have such option, so the folder will be alwasy mounted

 <div align="center">
 	<img src="https://raw.githubusercontent.com/davidgatti/my-development-setup/master/04_virtual_box/images/8.png">
 </div>

-10. Click OK.
+9. Click OK.
-11. Now, boot your virtual machine
+10. Now, boot your virtual machine
-12. Create a new folder wherewer you like with mkdir
+11. Create a new folder wherewer you like with mkdir
-13. Once the new fodler is done, type the following:
+12. Once the new fodler is done, type the following:

 ```
 sudo mount -t vboxsf folder_name path_to_mount_point
 ```

-where folder_name is the name that you given in the settign page, and path_to_mount_point is the path to the folder that you jsut created in your virtual box.
+Where `folder_name` is the name that you gave on the Settings page, and path_to_mount_point is the path to the folder that you just created in your Virtual Box.

 ## Mount folders

-How to mount the folder form the host in to a folder inside VirtualBox
+How to mount the folder from the host in to a folder inside VirtualBox:

 ```
 mount -t vboxsf GitHub-VM /home/$(users)/Documents -o uid=$(users) -o gid=$(users)